DOdrums/PortfolioProjectThree/README.md

 ### Logic

 A flowchart was created to make the business logic more clear and as a guide while building the project.
-Notably missing are the delete and edit function, since this flowchart was created at the start of the process and not updated throughout.
+Notably missing are the delete and edit function in the inventory and the explanation function on the main page, since this flowchart was created at the start of the process and not updated throughout.

 ![flowchart](assets/images/flowchart.jpg)